-Therefore, it is advisable to consult your doctor before attempting to take L-arginine (or any natural erectile dysfunction remedy) to ensure it is safe and doesn’t conflict with any medication you’re currently taking.
+As always, it’s advisable to consult your doctor before taking L-arginine for ED (or any natural erectile dysfunction remedy) to ensure it’s safe and doesn’t conflict with any medication you’re currently taking.

 L-Arginine may also adversely interact with some types of medication, such as:

-Once again, talk to your doctor before taking L-arginine to make sure it is safe for you to take and does not interact with any medication you are currently taking.
+Once again, talk to your doctor before taking L-arginine to make sure it is safe for you to take and does not interact with any medication you’re currently taking.

 The Bottom Line

-L-arginine also interacts with a wide range of medications, so it is best to speak with your doctor before supplementing with L-arginine to make sure it is safe for you to take.
+L-arginine can interact with some medications, so it is best to speak with your doctor before taking an L-arginine supplement to make sure it is safe for you to take.

 - 6 popular natural remedies for erectile dysfunction